-So unlike almost all stereo cameras, DepthAI is not intended for algorithmically generating 3D maps - doing algorithmic simultaneous location and mapping (SLAM) - or generating 3D models of objects.
+So unlike almost all stereo cameras, DepthAI is not intended for only algorithmically generating 3D maps - doing algorithmic simultaneous location and mapping (SLAM) - or generating 3D models of objects.
 Such is a more traditional use of stereo cameras, and is largely all that these could be used for before the advent of being able to run neural inference directly in the camera.
-So here is a quick summary of cameras if you are looking to do simply stereo vision and/or SLAM and/or 3D recreation of objects:
+So here is a quick summary of cameras if you are looking to do only stereo vision and/or SLAM and/or 3D recreation of objects:

 - Occipital, here

 - Stereolabs, here